Silky Powder Tours FAQ’s

-The Silky Powder Adventure tours have set arrival and departure days; however if you require different dates then please let us know.
+The Silky Powder Tours have set arrival and departure days; however if you require different dates then please let us know.
 We can accommodate date changes subject to availability (additional charges may apply).
 We may also be able to add days to the start and/or end of your trip if you have a different itinerary planned.

 What accommodation will I stay in?

 During your Silky Powder Tour you will be staying in Central Sapporo.
 In addition, you have the option to include a 1-week stay in our luxurious Skilas Kiroro Lodge!